shubham-kr2002/AI_JOB_AGENT/README.md

 - **The Dashboard (React Frontend):** Real-time monitoring and control
 - **The Extension (Chrome):** DOM interaction and page scraping

+## ✨ What's New (Dec 2025)
+- **Agent execution pipeline** now performs real browser automation with Playwright — tasks started from the extension or API actually open a browser and execute the plan.
+- **Extension:** Added **Resume PDF upload** directly in the popup (uploads to `/api/v1/resume/upload`).
+- **Extension:** Background task polling and persistent task state (tracked in the background service worker) so tasks continue to be monitored after switching tabs or closing the popup; desktop notifications on completion.
+- **Fixes:** API endpoints now queue and run tasks (no more mocked responses); task status reporting is real-time.

 ## 🏗️ Architecture Overview

 ```